Valley of Love

 Valley of Love is a 2015 French film directed by Guillaume Nicloux, starring Gérard Depardieu and Isabelle Huppert.
-It tells the story of two French people who used to be a couple and had a son 25 years ago.
+It tells the story of two French people who used to be a couple and had a son 31 years ago.
 They reunite after the son's death, having received a letter asking them to visit five places in Death Valley, which will make the son reappear.
 The film was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.
-It film won the César Award for Best Cinematography at the 41st César Awards.
+The film won the César Award for Best Cinematography at the 41st César Awards.

 Plot

 Gérard and Isabelle, a French couple separated for decades, meet up at a desert motel in California.
 Each has received a letter from their son Michaël, who killed himself in San Francisco six months earlier, asking them to visit certain spots in Death Valley on certain days, when he will reappear to them.
 While Isabelle has stayed petite and attractive, she is shocked to see that Gérard is in poor health and enormous.
 The two squabble and sentimentalise, sometimes wondering if an old flame could be reignited and sometimes sick of the other's company.
 Grumbling at the apparent pointlessness of the mission, and wilting under the intense heat, they nevertheless follow Michaël's instructions.
 One night back at the motel, Isabelle panics and Gérard rushes to her room.
 She is convinced there was an intruder, who could have been Michaël.
 She says he seized her ankles, which afterwards exhibit a mysterious inflammation.
 Out together in the desert, Gérard walks on alone and returns to Isabelle in panic, convinced that he met Michaël, who seized his wrists.
 Later, they too become inflamed.
 The film ends there, leaving viewers to ponder what meaning the couple will draw from their experience and whether it may bring them closer again.